sealad886/ollamautil/README.md

 ## Version History

+* 2.0.0
+    * Completely re-written utility, which first creates a stable internal model of the cache structure before manipulating it
+    * Uses the `ollama-python` library in some places, in particular `ollama.delete()` improves integrity of cache.
+    * No more double-copy of blob files in some cases.
 * 1.1.2
     * Fixed a couple small errors, made code make more sense including menus that quit when you want them to and more input options.
 * 1.1.0
     * Bunch of new features, including **bulk remove models** from your Ollama cache!
 Instead of running `ollama rm <long-ollama-name:some-other-tag>`, OllamaUtil now allows you to safely remove models from your cache.
     It uses Ollama's
 * 0.1.0
     * Initial Release